con-j-e/akdof-monorepo-draft-0/README.md

+# ⚠️ Notice
+This entire repository is being used as a drafting workspace.
+A new repository will be started when initial drafting stages are complete.

 # About
 This is a shared repository for projects that are developed by the Alaska Division of Forestry and Fire Protection GIS Unit.
 A [monorepo](https://en.wikipedia.org/wiki/Monorepo) was chosen with the following benefits in mind:
 1. Ease of code reuse across different projects.